Alexander-556/PowerShellScripts/README.md

 - PowerShell 6.x: `$Env:ProgramFiles\PowerShell\6`
 - PowerShell 7: `$Env:ProgramFiles\PowerShell\7`

 This means that you can use PowerShell 5.1 and 7 at the same time, which is great for compatibility.
-But you should also be aware of your current working PowerShell version when you are configuring your terminal, because it's quite easy to get confused.
+But since installing new version of powershell doesn't replace the old one, you should be aware of the version of the PowerShell you are working with.
 To check your PowerShell version, use

 ```powershell
 Get-Host